DestinyDevTeam/IBC-Relay/README.md

 This Fork is reconfigured to run on Heroku with Pm2-runtime

-- BuildPakc Index 1: https://github.com/timanovsky/subdir-heroku-buildpack.git ( If using a GitHub subdirectory )
+- BuildPack Index 1: https://github.com/timanovsky/subdir-heroku-buildpack.git ( If using a GitHub subdirectory )

 - BuildPack Index 2: heroku/nodejs